Gake no Ue no Ponyo (song)

-"Gake no Ue no Ponyo" (崖の上のポニョ) is the eponymous theme song to the Studio Ghibli film Ponyo, released on December 5, 2007 (though gaining popularity with the release of the film in August 2008).
+"Gake no Ue no Ponyo" (崖の上のポニョ) is the theme song to the Studio Ghibli film Ponyo, released on December 5, 2007 (though gaining popularity with the release of the film in August 2008).
 It was performed by folk group Fujioka Fujimaki and then eight-year-old Nozomi Ōhashi.

 Writing

 The song was written in collaboration between veteran Ghibli composer Joe Hisaishi, with lyrics by the film's supervisor Katsuya Kondō and director Hayao Miyazaki.
 When Hisaishi originally saw the storyboards for the film, he immediately thought up the melody for the song.
 However, as he believed it was too simple a melody, he did not mention it for two to three months.
 He eventually showed the song to Miyazaki and producer Toshio Suzuki as he could not get it out of his head.
 They both believed such a simple song was fitting for the film.

 Promotion

 Other than being promoted in commercials and in the film Ponyo, the song was used in commercials for Mitsuya Cider.
 Fujioka Fujimaki and Nozomi Ōhashi performed the song on the new year's song contest Kōhaku Uta Gassen, making Ōhashi the youngest participant after 59 years of airing.